-- 1. Inlet structures let water flow into the BMP. - 2.
-Pretreatment areas remove trash, debris, and dirt from 3.
+- 1. Inlet structures let water flow into the BMP. - Pretreatment areas remove trash, debris, and dirt from 3.
 Main Treatment stormwater flowing in.
-This helps to prevent clogging of the main treatment area. - STOCKESSING ST 3.
-The main treatment area is where stormwater is collected, so the water can be cleaned and drain at a controlled speed. - 5.
-Outlet Structure 4.
-Emergency overflows let water escape and flow around the BMP during intense or long storms, without flooding the surrounding area. - 5.
+This helps to prevent clogging of the main treatment area. - in.
+This helps to prevent clogging of the main treatment area.
+3. The main treatment area is where stormwater is collected, so the water can be cleaned and drain at a controlled speed. - 4.
+Emergency overflows let water escape and flow around the 5.
+Outlet Structure BMP during intense or long storms, without flooding the surrounding area. - 5.
 The outlet structure lets the cleaner water exit the BMP.